Save the whales,

 - Give a voice to whales and dolphins when advising policy makers locally, regionally and globally.

-If you’d like to know more about how whales help fight climate change, please read our free report, which includes full references to scientific papers: The Ecological Whale.
+If you’d like to know more about how whales help fight climate change, please read our free report, which includes full references to scientific papers: Whales - Their Future is our Future.

 Make a difference